315+ Telescopes Ranked

 We recommend purchasing this telescope directly from Explore Scientific’s Arkansas-based online store in order to get the best possible price, shipping, and warranty.

-The Truss Tube Design
+Decoding The Truss Tube Design for Beginners

 Explore Scientific 10" Truss Dobsonian

-A truss telescope consists of four major parts: the base/rocker box, the mirror box, the truss poles, and the upper tube assembly.
 The rocker box in a truss telescope is the part that contains the bearings to move the telescope up, down, left, and right, and it is what the telescope sits on.
 Because the truss telescope design has a much different center of gravity, the rocker box can be very short.
 Unlike many mass-manufactured truss telescopes, the ES 10” Truss uses a square lower tube assembly, much like premium and homemade instruments usually do.
 It’s also almost entirely made out of aluminum, with no wood or plastic to be found.

 Next is the mirror box, and it is, as the name implies, where the main mirror is located.
 The mirror box is typically very short because it only serves to hold the mirror in place and collimate the mirror.
 The mirror box is where the altitude bearings attach as they pivot up and down.
 The truss poles attach to the top of the mirror box.
 The mirror box is entirely aluminum and contains two cooling fans.
 Like the mount, the mirror box is held together solely by rivets, which is pretty unusual and reminds me of an aircraft.